 This option provides an opportunity for involvement in an independent engineering design, analysis, or research project.
-The requirements are the same as the coursework only option, except that 3 to 6 credits of research are taken in the research advisor's ME590 in lieu of 400 level graduate ME courses.
 This is recommended for students contemplating an engineering career in industry and who would like to gain some exposure to independent research or project work.
 This path requires that a student speak with faculty to locate a faculty advisor with whom to work on an individual study topic.
 This is typically done during the student's first term in the Master's program so that the individual research can begin in the second term.
 Research credits are elected under the advisor's independent study number.
 This option typically takes students one and a half to two years to complete.

 - 12 credits ME courses at the 500 or 600 level